CSC510-Group18/BingeSuggest-next/backend/docs/testing.md

 _**Below we describe different test-case files that we have written for checking the working of bingesuggest-next!**_

-# frontend test with React Testing Library
+# frontend test with React Testing Library and Jest

 https://testing-library.com/docs/react-testing-library/intro/